Edo society: Tokugawa class system

-The Tokugawa introduced a system of strict social stratification, organizing the majority of Japan's social structure into a hierarchy of social classes.
-Japanese people were assigned a hereditary class based on their profession, which would be directly inherited by their children, and these classes were themselves stratified with their own hierarchies.

 Aristocracy

 Emperor

 The Emperor of Japan was the official ruler of Japan at the very top of the Tokugawa class hierarchy.
 However, the Emperor was only a de jure ruler, functioning as a figurehead held up as the ultimate source of political sanction for the shōgun's authority.
-The Emperor and his Imperial Court located in Kyoto, the official capital of Japan, were given virtually no political power but their prestige was invincible.
+The Emperor and his Imperial Court located in Kyoto, the official capital of Japan, had unmatched prestige but virtually no political influence of any kind, and were forced to comply with the shogunate's wishes that they engage only in harmless artistic or cultural pursuits.

 Court nobility

-The court nobility, the kuge, were the civil aristocracy of Japan and second on the Tokugawa class hierarchy.
+The court nobility, the kuge, were the civil aristocracy of Japan.
 Similar to the Emperor, the kuge were incredibly prestigious and held significant influence in cultural fields, but wielded very little political power and served functions only for symbolic purposes.